 - Processing graph/geospatial data

-This stage relies on a unified data pool that is collected from multiple sources and is then presented through various BI or analytical platforms for decision making.
+The insights and decision-making stage relies on a unified data pool that is collected from multiple sources and is then presented through various business intelligence (BI) or analytical platforms for decision making.
 Considered one of the most crucial stages of a data pipeline, this stage activates data by deriving key fields and applying business logic for users or services consuming it.
-The stage involves processes such as cleaning up replicated data sets, use-case based data processing, and analytics and reporting to help generate insights.
+The stage involves processes such as:

 Syncing

 Syncing enables congruence between different data sources and pipeline endpoints.
-The synchronization stage entails the activities involved in updating changing data to data stores to ensure data remains consistent through all stages of a pipeline’s lifecycle.
-Some synchronization techniques include version control, file synchronization, server mirroring, and connecting distributed file systems.
+The synchronization stage entails the activities involved in updating changing data to data stores to ensure data remains consistent through all stages of a pipeline's lifecycle.
+Some synchronization techniques include:

 Data orchestration helps organizations reduce data silos by connecting multiple storage systems without requiring extensive storage locations or massive migrations.
 While use cases vary for different organizations, here are some of the most commonly known benefits of data orchestration.